ashley9368/banking-app/README.md

 ## Testing

-The banking app has been tested and the results can be viewed [here - TESTING](https://github.com/ashley9368/banking-app) (COME BACK TO THIS)
+The banking app has been tested and the results can be viewed [here - TESTING](https://github.com/ashley9368/banking-app/blob/main/TESTING.md)

 ## Future Updates